 Over 15 years of work to end the sport hunting of grizzly bears

-The ‘recreational’ killing of grizzly bears throughout most of British Columbia occurs for two months every spring and fall.
+The ‘recreational’ killing of grizzly bears occurs throughout British Columbia every spring and fall.
 The trophy hunting of coastal grizzlies is not so much a sport as a search and destroy mission by trophy hunters with militia-style mindsets employing aircraft, electronic aids, and transport to arrive on a river, walk up to bears and shoot them while they feed.

 Economics of the grizzly hunt

 Our economic report Crossroads: Economics, Policy, and the Future of Grizzly Bears in BC (PDF) showed that by 2003, grizzly bear viewing was already generating twice the annual revenue of all the guide outfitting associated with the grizzly hunt.
 As part of the Crossroads strategy, we collaborated with coastal eco-tourism businesses to establish the Commercial Bear Viewing Association of BC.